 Pull up a keyboard and take a walk around Geektown.
 If you see something you like, feel free to leave a comment, or join the forum and start a debate with some like minded Geektowners.
 Most of all, we’d just like to say thank you for visiting, and…

 David J Elliott is the Founder & Editor-in-Chief of Geektown, and has a background in web design and content creation.
 He is responsible for the day-to-day running of the site, and making sure the quality and standard of the stories fit in with Geektown’s style and appeal to it’s visitors.
 He’s also host and editor of Geektown Radio.

 Andrew Brown became TV Editor for the site in 2012, to help maintain the highly popular UK Air Dates and Renewed / Cancelled sections.
 He is a retired marketing manager based in North West England, who enjoys good television, from wherever it may come.

-Chris Brown is co-host of Geektown Radio, and occasional film & tv reviewer.
+Chris Brown is one of the contributors to Geektown Radio, and occasional film & tv reviewer.
 Chris has a background in PR, and is also the editor of Polaroids and Polar Bears, a culture guide for Birmingham and the West-Midlands, and a writer for Time-Out.
 No relation to Andrew…

 In addition to our core staff, we have a multitude of guest and freelance writers who submit stories on a regular basis.
 If you’ve got a story you think we’d like, feel free to send us a message via the contact page.